-If you aren’t living with diabetes, there’s a good chance at least one of the friends or loved ones you’ll see this upcoming holiday season is affected by the disease.
+If you aren’t living with diabetes, there’s a good chance at least one of the friends or loved ones who you’ll see this upcoming holiday season is affected by the disease.
 In fact, according to the Centers for Disease Control and Prevention (CDC), more than 30 million people in the U.S. – or one in 10 – have diabetes.
 And one in four of those are unaware that they have it.
-With November recognized as American Diabetes Month, it’s a great time to learn more about this condition, including how you can help fight it.
+With November recognized as American Diabetes Month, it’s a great time to learn more about this condition and how you can help prevent and fight it.

 What is it?

-“Diabetes can seriously impact your health and quality of life, so it’s critical that we understand this condition and get proper and timely treatment for it,” says Brenda Wiseman, employee health and clinical educator at Southwestern Medical Center.
+“Diabetes can seriously impact your health and quality of life, so it’s critical we understand this condition and get proper and timely treatment for it,” says Mark Cotton, DO, primary care physician at Southwestern Medical Center.

 The three types